Philipp Murmann: Education and career

 After high school, Murmann served as a Bundeswehr soldier from 1983 to 1985.
-Afterwards he studied Mechanical Engineering (Maschinenbau) at the Technical University of Munich.
-In 1994, he graduated in Business Administration, Innovation Management discipline, from University of Kiel.
+Afterwards, he studied Mechanical Engineering (Maschinenbau) at the Technical University of Munich.
+In 1994, he graduated in Business Administration, Innovation Management discipline, from Kiel University.
 From 1994, Murmann worked for ABB, in 1999 he left for an employment at TESSAG/RWE.
-In 2001 he took over the family business Zöllner Holding GmbH in Kiel.
+In 2001, he took over the family business Zöllner Holding GmbH in Kiel.

 Murmann was first elected to the German Bundestag in the 2009 federal elections.
 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democrats following the 2013 federal elections, he was part of the CDU/CSU delegation in the working group on education and research policy, led by Johanna Wanka and Doris Ahnen.

 In July 2016, Murmann announced that he would not stand in the 2017 federal elections but instead resign from active politics by the end of the parliamentary term.